adityaprakash-bobby/q-gcp-assessment/VPC-CS/README.md

 # SSH into instance A with ssh forwarding agent
 ssh -A <username>@<public-ip-of-instance-a>

-# SSH into instance B for instance A
+# SSH into instance B from instance A
 <username>@instance-a$ ssh <username>@<private-ip-of-instance-b>

 # install nginx in instance B